 - Finally, download the .exe file corresponding to your selected version.

 Now that the older version has been downloaded to local storage.
-We can proceed to install and overwrite the older version.
+We can proceed to install and overwrite the older version over the current installation.
+Here are the steps to follow:

 - Double-click on the downloaded .exe file to launch the setup file.